GrigorisTzortzakis/Atmega4808-lab-excersices/README.md

 5. **Simulate and Debug**
    - Set **Simulator** as the debugger in **Project Properties**.
    - Run the project using **Debug → Start Debugging**.
-   - Place breakpoints at each ISR by left clicking on the empty space next to it
+   - Place breakpoints at each ISR by left clicking on the empty space next to it (a red dot should appear next to it).
-   - Each time press f11 (step into) so each line is processed by the ide
+   - Each time press f11 (step into) so each line is run by microchips studio.
    - Press f5 only after you enter an isr with the f11 button.
    - See the results of the registers changing by clicking Debug->Windows->I/O.
    - A red field means the value of the register just changed, blue means the value is 1 and no color means it is 0.